sheldyso/sheldyso.github.io/index.md

 ## Students' Union Course Representative

 Alongside my studies, I opted to be the Course Representative for Level 4 (BSc) Applied Artificial Intelligence.
 This role came with a vast amount of learning opportunities and multiple responsibilities.

 ### Role:
 As a Course Representative, I have to take Feedback from my Course-mates as needed and then depending on the matter raised, respond to the Student Subject Coordinator or the Academic Course Leader.
 There are also Crucial meetings the University Organise on a semester basis.
-Semester 1 Contained an Academic Subject leader meeting and Creative Computing Course Conference.
+Each Semester Contains an Academic Subject leader meeting and Creative Computing Course Conference where student feedback is discussed, course changes are mentioned and other matters regarding IT or library services.

 ## Additional Projects

+I am currently working towards a certificiation with [FreeCodeCamp](https://www.freecodecamp.org/learn/) on Scientific Computing with Python.
+Once completed, the certification will be available on LinkedIn.
+I also plan to complete the Data visualisation certification as it strongly coincides with my current studies in my Systems Design and Development and Introduction to AI module.